-ICMA (2017), The Green Bond Principles; for the list of Green Project categories, see chapter 1.1.
+60 ICMA (2017), The Green Bond Principles; for the list of Green Project categories, see chapter 1.1.

-See the results of the GFSG survey on "barriers to scaling up the green bond market", which received responses from a group of 24 key investors, issuers and intermediaries in the green bond market.
+61 See the results of the GFSG survey on "barriers to scaling up the green bond market", which received responses from a group of 24 key investors, issuers and intermediaries in the green bond market.
 In OECD (2016), Green Bonds: Country Experiences, Barriers and Options, input report prepared for G20 GFSG.

 With respect to demand side constraints, on the other hand, three out of four survey participants pointed out the "lack of awareness of environmental risks and green bond benefits" as a major impediment for green bond market expansion.
 Initiatives to raise awareness and provide technical assistance in order to enable the integration of environmental factors into investment decisions are, therefore, key in this still nascent stage of the market.
+The recent work by the Task Force on Climate-related Financial Disclosures TCFD) represents a major step forward in developing voluntary, consistent climate-related financial risk disclosures for use by companies in providing information to investors, lenders, insurers, and other stakeholders.
+Further work is now required in order to foster the practical implementation of the recommendations.62

 Lastly, providing more policy clarity on the compatibility of environmental considerations and the fiduciary duty, as examined above, is another important step in order to align institutional investors' investment mandates with green investment strategies.

-International initiatives such as the previously mentioned work by the G20 Green Finance Study Group and the FSB Task Force on Climate-related Financial Disclosure have significantly contributed lifting the topic's appearance on the agenda of decision-makers worldwide.
+62 Task Force on Climate-related Financial Disclosures (2017), Final Report: Recommendations of the Task Force on Climate-related Financial Disclosures.

-IV.
-External review
+IV External review

 External reviews, assessments or verification of green bonds or associated frameworks play a critical role in assessing relevant information on the bond's green credentials.
-The GBP (2017), which recommend the use of external review of project evaluation/selection and management of proceeds, distinguish four types of external review:
+The GBP (2017), which recommend the use of external review of project evaluation/ selection and management of proceeds, distinguish four types of external review:

-- Consultant review and second opinion: An issuer can seek advisory support from a consultant or consulting firm with recognized environmental climate finance expertise, which revises and assesses the issuer's green bond framework, typically in form of a second opinion prior to the issuance. - Verification or auditing: An issuer can have its green bond, the associated framework or individual parts independently verified or assured by qualified third parties (usually audit firms) against certain internal or external reference criteria. - 3.
+- 1. Consultant review and second opinion: An issuer can seek advisory support from a consultant or consulting firm with recognized environmental climate finance expertise, which revises and assesses the issuer's green bond framework, typically in form of a second opinion prior to the issuance. - 2.
+Verification or auditing: An issuer can have its green bond, the associated framework or individual parts independently verified or assured by qualified third parties (usually audit firms) against certain internal or external reference criteria. - 3.
 Certification: An issuer can have its green bond, the associated framework or individual parts certified by a qualified third party (usually an accredited certifier) against an external standard. - 4.
 Rating: An issuer can have its green bond or associated framework rated by qualified third parties, usually rating agencies or specialized consulting firms.

 The different types of external review serve different purposes and interests of issuers and investors, which will be assessed in more detail below.
-The most common form of external reviews of green bonds are second opinions, which about 70 percent of green bonds have, while 20 percent use other forms of assurance such as audits or certification.
-Only few issuers choose to seek more than one form of external review, mostly because of the related costs, though it might be desirable from the investors' point of view to attain both pre- and post-issuance reviewed information on the bond's green features and impact.
+The most common form of external reviews of green bonds are second opinions, which about 70 percent of green bonds have, while 20 percent use other forms of assurance such as audits or certification.63 Only few issuers choose to seek more than one form of external review, mostly because of the related costs, though it might be desirable from the investors' point of view to attain both pre- and post-issuance reviewed information on the bond's green features and impact.64